A Walk Down a Dirt Road

 but discovered it continued as a dirt road.

-I had eight minutes left, so I kept walking,
+I had eight minutes left, so I kept walking, the uneven road reminding me

 of hiking country paths as a child.